 Understanding About Crowns

 Many patients have questions about dental crowns, such as what they are used for and what the procedure entails.
-These restorative little “caps” have many functional purposes and are also an excellent aesthetic choice for decayed teeth.
+These restorative little “caps” have many functional purposes and are an excellent aesthetic choice for decayed teeth.

 At Dr. Timothy Roney DDS & Associates, we believe in patient education, which is why we’re here to explain everything you need to know about dental crowns.
-You will feel empowered in our dentist chair if you know all of the facts before your procedure.
+You will feel empowered in our dentist chair if you know all the facts before your procedure.

 Other reasons for needing a dental crown include: